OpenTOSCA/container/docs/DeveloperGuide.md

 ![InterfaceImplementationStructure](graphics/InterfaceImplementationStructure.png)

 **Fig. 6: Service interface and implementation project structure.
-The Core File Services provides the methods “getTHOR” and “storeTHOR”.
+The Core File Services provides the methods “getCSAR” and “storeCSAR”.
 Its component XML resides in the folder “OSGI-INF” in the implementation project.**

 ### Consume / use a declarative service